For providers of summer courses

 Advice for external tutors and providers of summer courses

-If you want to provide a preparatory or revision course for IB students who are already studying in an IB World School, you must take care when naming your course to avoid implying that it is officially recognized.
-Do not use terms such as "Pre-IB Diploma" and "Mid-IB Diploma" and take care to avoid using IB trademarks (see below "Using IB trademarks").
+If you want to provide a preparatory or revision course for IB students who are already studying in an IB World School, you must take care when naming your course.

-When you advertise courses that are intended for IB students please state clearly that the course and any supporting material have been developed independently and are not endorsed by the IB Organization.
+When you advertise courses that are intended for IB students, please state clearly that the course and any supporting material have been developed independently and are not endorsed by the International Baccalaureate Organization.

-If you want to reproduce IB material in your course materials, you will need to obtain permission first.
-See the intellectual property and copyright policy and submit a copyright licence for publishers.
+If you want to reproduce IB material in your course materials, you must obtain permission first.